What Makes Something Look Retro?

 The resurgence of vinyl records in recent years has contributed to the retro movement in the music industry.
 Many music enthusiasts and collectors appreciate the vintage look and feel of vinyl records, which harkens back to a time when physical media was the primary means of enjoying music.
 The album artwork, large format, and tactile experience of vinyl records add to the overall retro aesthetic.
 The demand for vinyl records has led artists and record labels to release new music on vinyl, further fueling the revival of this retro format.

-See also Retro Handheld Games 365 Classic Review
+See also Retro Bluetooth Speaker Review

 Retro versus Vintage: Understanding the Difference